danklotz/openNotes/micro-reviews.md

 - **O**
 - [O Brother, Where are Thou?](https://www.imdb.com/title/tt0190590/?ref_=nm_flmg_t_17_prd).
 Interesting journey through Southern USA: The songs are great, the pictures are stunning, the ideas are funny.
+- [The Old Guard](https://www.imdb.com/title/tt7556122/?ref_=nv_sr_srsg_0).
+This movie is definitely not for me.
+I do not hate it, but I definitely do not like it.
 - [Once Upon a Time in America](https://www.imdb.com/title/tt0087843/?ref_=nm_knf_i2).
 This is a great movie.
 Maybe a bit too long and to slow for today's audience/viewing-customs.
 But, for me, it will always be a classic.
 - [Once Upon a Time...
 In Hollywood](https://www.imdb.com/title/tt7131622/?ref_=hm_tpks_tt_i_9_pd_tp1_cp).
 This one is probably more interesting for people from USA (or LA specifically), who are more familiar with the whole backstory.
 But, even if you are like me --- and do not know anything about it --- it is still good movie and a lot of fun.
 - [Operation Fortune: Ruse de guerre](https://www.imdb.com/title/tt7985704/).
 I don't know.
 I guess I can best describe it as average.
 I did not like it that much, but also did not not like it that much.